The Spectral Approach to Linear Rational Expectations Models: Application

-As an application of the spectral approach to LREMs, we consider the Gaussian likelihood function of solutions.
-We will see that the Gaussian likelihood function can display very irregular behaviour in the region of non-uniqueness.
+As an application of the spectral approach to LREMs, we apply mainstream methodology to estimate and draw inference on the non-generic model of Section \ref{sec:regular}.
+We will see that the Gaussian likelihood function displays very irregular behavior, invalidating underlying assumptions of mainstream frequentist and Bayesian analysis.
 In turn, regularized solutions can avoid some of these anomalies.
-For the purposes of this section, we will assume that $\xi$ is purely non-deterministic with a rational spectral density of full rank; $M$ and $\varphi$ are also rational; and $n=m$.
-See Appendix \ref{sec:previous} for further discussion of these assumptions.